India’s military chief, 12 others killed in helicopter crash

 Last month, he triggered another controversy by saying on television that Kashmir residents are offering to “lynch terrorists themselves” and that it was a “very positive sign.”
 Lynchings are illegal under Indian law.
 He did not provide any evidence to support his statement.

 Kashmir is divided between India and Pakistan, and both claim the entire Himalayan territory.
-Most Muslim Kashmiris support the rebels’ goal of a united Kashmir, either independent or under Pakistan’s rule.
+Most Muslim Kashmiris support the rebels’ goal of a united Kashmir, either independent or under Pakistan rule.

 Rawat earlier survived a helicopter crash in 2015 in the northeast state of Nagaland.